WWLTP | We Would Like To Play

 X-Men: Children of the Atom (1994) — The Seed Is Planted

-Before Marvel vs. Capcom became a household name in fighting game circles, Capcom first stepped into Marvel’s world with X-Men: Children of the Atom.
+Before Marvel vs. Capcom became a giant in fighting game circles, Capcom first stepped into Marvel’s world with X-Men: Children of the Atom.
 This was the foundation.
-It was a one-on-one fighter built around Marvel’s mutant superstars, and it immediately showed that Capcom understood how to translate comic-book energy into gameplay.
+It proved that comic-book power, speed, and style could work beautifully inside a Capcom fighting game.

 Marvel Super Heroes (1995) — Infinity Stone Chaos